Dimensional Memorandum

 ρ(x, y, z) Cube Faces = Squares (Planar Boundaries) Local Mass

-Each dimensional step introduces coherence faces that serve as information gateways, and these geometric structures provide the most faithful representation of physical reality across scales.
+These geometric structures provide the most faithful representation of physical reality across scales.

 Physics was never meant to be complex.
 The universe is not random or paradoxical.
 It is a harmonized coherence field.
 Understandable using first principles.